Schaudge/HAlign4/README.md

 4. **Run HAlign4**:

-   After the build process completes, the executable `halign4` will be available in the `build` directory.
+   After the build process completes, the executable `halign4` will be available in the current directory.
 You can run it using the following command:

    ```bash
    ./halign4 -h